 Sharps Container Overfilling?
 No more!

 One of the leading causes of sharps injuries is sharps container overfill.
 A sharps container, by nature of its intended use, should be designed through a process of safety engineering; a discipline assuring that the device provides an acceptable level of safety.
 Unfortunately in the United States today, very few sharps container solutions have been designed for safety.

 Identified through multiple studies, the lack of an overfill-mechanism in sharps containers has been one of the highest contributors to container-associated needlestick injuries.
 In December 2015 OSHA cited Kaiser Foundation hospitals $149,000 for exposing their staff to injury and infection from used needles in the hospitals’ sharps containers.

-The scenario of a sharps container being filled beyond its recommended fill line is not uncommon and is one that consistently puts patients and healthcare workers at risk.
+The scenario of a sharps container being filled beyond its recommended capacity is not uncommon and is one that consistently puts patients and healthcare workers at risk.